"Winter is coming." - Ned Stark (all the time)

-Depending on where your field service business is located, you may have busy or slow periods at any time of the year...but no one can deny that business picks up when pipes are freezing, water heaters are breaking down, and heating systems are stopping in the dead of night when it’s 4° outside.
+Every field service business has their busy and their slow periods, but no one can deny that for plumbing & gas companies in particular, business picks up when pipes are freezing, water heaters are breaking down, and heating systems are stopping dead.

 How should I prepare for the busy season?

 Here's how to get your plumbing and heating business ready for the winter.

 - Start now.
 Instead of waiting for the rush, develop a plan while the sun's still shining.

 - Make time.
 Don't let everyday urgent-but-not-important tasks get in the way of developing and implementing your busy-season plan.